SheCodesAustralia/multicoder-turtorial/content/Birds/1_creating_an_enemy.md

 {{% notice warning %}}

 There is a catch here though!
-This will not work until the teammate working on Myrtle also reaches their first checkpoint.
+This will not work until the teammate working on Myrtle reaches Checkpoint A.

+{{% /notice %}}

+{{% notice warning %}}

+Head over to the Python Exercises to learn about functions before moving to the next step.
+[Click here: Functions](../../exercises/functions)

 {{% /notice %}}